Alvin Saunders: Political career

 He was the postmaster of Mount Pleasant for seven years.
 Saunders studied law but never entered into practice; instead, he engaged in mercantile pursuits and banking.
-He was a delegate to the Iowa State constitutional convention in 1846 and was a member of the Iowa State Senate from 1854 to 1856 and 1858 to 1860.
+He was a delegate to the Iowa State constitutional convention in 1846 and was a member of the Iowa State Senate from December 4, 1854, to May 14, 1861.
+Saunders served the first two years of his legislative tenure as a Whig for District 5, then changed his party affiliation to Republican, holding the District 7 seat until 1860, when he assumed the District 9 seat.
 Saunders was one of the commissioners appointed by Congress to organize the Union Pacific Railroad Company.

 He served as the last Governor of Nebraska Territory from 1861 to 1867.
 He was a delegate to the 1868 Republican National Convention.
 Saunders was elected as a Republican to the United States Senate and served a single term from March 4, 1877, to March 3, 1883; chairman of the Committee on Territories (Forty-seventh Congress).
 He died in Omaha on November 1, 1899; interment in Forest Lawn Cemetery.

 Family

-Saunders' father, Gunnel, was said to be of "old stock" in Culpepper County, Virginia.
+Saunders' father, Gunnel, was said to be of "old stock" in Culpeper County, Virginia.
 His mother was Mary Mauzy of the same county.
 They moved to Kentucky and later to Illinois, where Alvin attended school and did farm work until 1836, when the young man removed to Mount Pleasant, Iowa, which was then part of Wisconsin.